q3769/conseq/README.md

 advantage over the thread-affinity API style, at the trade-off of lesser syntax and semantic richness than the JDK [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html).

-The default ConseqExecutor instance uses virtual thread per task, and has no preset limit on overall concurrency.
+For versions requiring Java 21+, the default ConseqExecutor instance uses Virtual thread per task, and has no preset limit on overall concurrency.
+For other versions, the default concurrency is the number of JVM's available processors.

   ```jshelllanguage
   ConseqExecutor.instance()
   ```

-Or, the concurrency/parallelism can be customized to use a platform thread `ForkJoinPool` of the specified capacity:
+The concurrency/parallelism can be customized to use a Platform thread `ForkJoinPool` of the specified capacity:

   ```jshelllanguage
   ConseqExecutor.instance(10)
   ```

-The `ConseqExecutor` instance can also use a fully-customized `ExecutorService` to power its async operations, e.g. with a fixed sized platform-thread pool:
+The `ConseqExecutor` instance can also use a fully-customized (Virtual or Platform thread-based) `ExecutorService` to power its async operations, e.g. with a fixed sized platform-thread pool:

   ```jshelllanguage
   ConseqExecutor.instance(Executors.newFixedThreadPool(10))